Nullcano/Domesticated-Catgirl/README.md

-# 💟 Domesticated Catgirl 🐾
+# 💟🐾 Domesticated Catgirl Simulator

 Domesticated Catgirl Simulator (or DCGS for short) is a simulation game that is currently experienced in your browser.
 The concept of it is to domesticate a "nekomimi" by working hard and spoiling harder.